Adarsh-P-Thomson/Adarsh-P-Thomson/README.md

 I'm a Computer Science student with a deep passion for **solving complex problems** and building impactful solutions.
 I thrive on technical challenges that require creative thinking—whether it's designing secure systems, training deep learning models, or architecting full-stack applications from the ground up.

 Beyond coding, I'm driven by **leadership and innovation**.
-I founded and chair the IEEE Computer Society Student Branch Chapter and Maker Space at my university, organizing hackathons, technical events, and mentoring fellow students.
 I believe in fostering collaboration, empowering teams, and creating environments where ideas can flourish.

 I'm naturally curious, always exploring new technologies—from **AI and cloud computing** to **secure system design** and web development.
 I love the entire journey: from ideation and planning to deployment and impact.
 Whether leading a team or diving deep into algorithms, I'm motivated by the challenge and the opportunity to create something meaningful.